CRSU-Apps/.github/profile/README.md

 * [MetaBayesDTA](https://github.com/CRSU-Apps/MetaBayesDTA) - an extended, Bayesian version of MetaDTA

+* [MetaImpact](https://github.com/CRSU-Apps/MetaImpact) - an online tool (beta) for designing a future study such that it has an impact on the current evidence base.

 * [MetaInsightCOVID](https://github.com/CRSU-Apps/MetaInsightCOVID) - Network Meta-Analysis of Pharmacological treatments for COVID 19

 <p float="left">